-Here we have explained how much does it cost to set up a website for a small business.
+Here we have explained how much does it cost to build a website for a small business.
+Read further and understand the cost of the website development.

 The sphere of online retail is becoming more popular by the year.
 Everything is sold online, and stores of various sizes continuously appear on the web.
 But what is the budget that you should count on when it comes to getting your own eCommerce website or site for your small business?
 In this article, we’ll try to break things down and give you some estimates.